 Of course, we're not talking about any ordinary blazer here.
 Milgrom explains: "This can be from a menswear brand to wear to work with a man's shirt and high-waisted fitted dark jeans—French girls have many dark blue or black versions.
 I'm currently styling my jacket with a Gucci belt."

 While French girls have jeans in a host of different washes, more than anything right now, it's about the silhouette rather than the finish.
 She's prioritising a tailored cut: "They go with everything.
-You can go to work and then just change your top—a lingerie-inspired Caraco or a sequined top—add high-heeled sandals, and you're ready to party," Milgrom tells us.
+You can go to work and then just change your top—a lingerie-inspired Caraco or a sequinned top—add high-heeled sandals, and you're ready to party," Milgrom tells us.

-We've often noticed French girls belting supersize jumpers over everything from skinny jeans to floral skirts, but now we know where they buy them.
+We've often noticed French girls belting supersized jumpers over everything from skinny jeans to floral skirts, but now we know where they buy them.
 Milgrom recommends Uniqlo or Pringle of Scotland, and she'll employ one "to stay cosy on a weekend, paired with flared jeans or cashmere jogging pants.
 I have a collection of different colours, and I usually wear light or bright colours, rather than black."

 While much of the fashion set has moved on to bombers, French girls are still keen on their classic leathers, Milgrom confirms: "The biker is a classic piece.
 I pair it with a long dress to give it a more urban and modern look.
 And also to go to work with a pair of jeans and a light cashmere sweater."

 So it's plain to see that French girls rely heavily upon outerwear.
 We probably all have a trench coat somewhere, but Milgrom explains the specifics for her nation's chicest ladies: "It can be black or beige, always belted, collar up," she says.
 "It's effortless and convenient to cycle to work when you're wearing trousers.
-It's a great transitional piece; you can wear it with a warm sweater and big, knitted scarf for winter, or with just a shift underneath when the weather starts to get warmer."
+It's a great transitional piece.
+You can wear it with a warm sweater and a big, knitted scarf for winter, or with just a shift underneath when the weather starts to get warmer."